chen0040/vagrant-magento-2.16/README.md

 * Open your browser and enter "http://magento.box" (To change this to your url of choice, replace it in the Vagrantfile.config.yml)
 * To login to the vagrant vm box, run the command "vagrant ssh".
 If you are using putty, ssh to 192.168.10.10 (username: vagrant, password: vagrant)
 * Once you are in the vagrant magento vm box, you can for example install the sample data for magento (Follow this [link](http://devdocs.magento.com/guides/v2.1/install-gde/install/sample-data-before-composer.html))

+# Usage (Production)

+The setup-magento-production.sh provides the basic setup of the magento in the production env.
+Note that this is a very basic setup, you will need to do your tuning.
+Also remember to replace anything with "[...]" in the shell script with the actual parameters of your production environment.

 # Issues and Solutions